sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 You can run Safari on Mac OS X. To run on iOS you need Catalina and iOS 13.
 To see more what you can do with the SafariDriver you can run `man safaridriver` in your terminal.

 ### Limitations
-We do not support HAR, video, cookies/request headers in Safari at the moment.
+We do not support HAR, cookies/request headers in Safari at the moment.

 ### Configuration
 There are a couple of different specific Safari configurations.